A flexible degree in a global environment that allows students to expand technical depth while increasing business knowledge

 - Interdisciplinary: Integration of business, law, and engineering with the support of the Fuqua School of Business and the Duke School of Law.

-- Workshops: Bi-monthly workshops on topics such as presentation skills and negotiation skills allow students to further develop marketable business skills in an intensive, interactive environment.
+- Workshops: Regularly scheduled workshops on topics such as presentation delivery and writing skills allow students to further develop marketable business knowledge in a personalized, interactive environment.

 - Team-based Learning: Students work together to develop solutions that could not have been attained individually.

 - Case Study Method: Cases place students in a complex business situation where they must analyze a variety of options and propose a course of action based on the concepts that have been taught.

 - Seminars: Seminars offer students the opportunity to interact with top industry leaders and are designed to expose students to different aspects of business and industry.